Gaoyuan-Li/multimodulon/docs/visualization.rst

   - Automatically shown for small components (<10 genes above threshold)
   - Uses Preferred_name if available, otherwise uses standard gene names
   - Text has white background boxes for better readability
-  - Positioned with initial offset from dots to avoid overlap
+  - Positioned with initial offset (2% of y-range) from dots using golden angle distribution
-  - Uses adjustText library for optimized positioning when available
+  - Uses adjustText library for optimized positioning with strong repulsion parameters
   - Simple lines connect labels to their corresponding points
+  - Fallback smart positioning with alternating pattern if adjustText fails

 COG Categories
 ~~~~~~~~~~~~~~